matejgrcic/particle-swarm/README.md

 * Parameters _socialFactor_ and _individualFactor_ should return value of 2.05
 * Parameter _inertiaFactor_ should have value of 1 in first iteration and decline in each iteration
 * Set _useConstrictionFactor_ to true if you want to prevent divergence of algorithm
+* Velocity should be between 10 and 20 percent of space that is searched (e.g. searched space: [-10, 10], velocity: [-4,4])

 **Note:** Please see _finding global minimum of Rastring function_ example in demo file.